Modern History Playlist

 Prelims Strategy Tips

-The Second Round Table Conference (September–December 1931) was attended by Gandhi as the sole representative of the Indian National Congress under the Gandhi-Irwin Pact.
-The conference failed due to irreconcilable differences over communal representation, federal structure, and minority safeguards.
+The Second Round Table Conference (RTC) (September–December 1931) was attended by Gandhi as the sole representative of the Indian National Congress (INC) .
+The conference ended in failure due to irreconcilable differences over the communal question and minority representation, which the British strategically exploited to deny the demand for Purna Swaraj.

-The Second Round Table Conference (September–December 1931) was attended by Gandhi as the sole representative of the Indian National Congress under the Gandhi-Irwin Pact.
-The conference failed due to irreconcilable differences over communal representation, federal structure, and minority safeguards.
+The Second Round Table Conference (RTC) (September–December 1931) was attended by Gandhi as the sole representative of the Indian National Congress (INC) .
+The conference ended in failure due to irreconcilable differences over the communal question and minority representation, which the British strategically exploited to deny the demand for Purna Swaraj.

 Key Aspects of Second Round Table Conference